 Signs of foundation or structural problems include doors that jam or fail to latch, visible wall cracks that grow over time, cracked tile or concrete floors, persistently stuck windows, and floors that are clearly off-level.

-Any apparent foundation or structural issue requires an expert opinion from a structural engineer ($300 to $800).
+Any apparent foundation or structural issue requires an expert opinion from a structural engineer ($500, on average, per HomeAdvisor).
 Addressing a modest foundation issue, such as a crack in the perimeter wall, can cost a few hundred dollars.
-More serious problems, such as uneven soil that requires support piers underneath the foundation, can cost $5,000 to $10,000.
+More serious problems, such as uneven soil that requires support piers underneath the foundation, can cost $10,000 or more, per HomeAdvisor.
 And in seismically active areas, foundation anchor bolts are required or recommended – at a cost of at least $1,500 apiece.
 Many homeowners insurance policies don’t cover these costs.

-If the foundation requires extensive repair or wholesale replacement, costs can quickly escalate to $20,000, $30,000, or more, depending on house size.
+If the foundation requires extensive repair or wholesale replacement, costs can quickly escalate.
+Expect to pay a minimum of $20,000 to raise your home and replace the foundation, per HomeAdvisor.
 Again, homeowners insurance often doesn’t cover these costs.
 If you’re seriously thinking about buying an older home with obvious foundation damage, factor repair costs into your offer price or ask the seller to address the problems before closing.

 Also, note that the cost of repairing secondary issues related to foundation damage (such as damaged upper-level flooring, walls, and doors) varies greatly and can add substantial expense to your project.